DUI Car Insurance in New York

 3. 3

 Request quotes from multiple insurers and use the same coverage limits when comparing prices.
-Working with an independent broker or using online tools often helps you find the best deal faster.
+Working with an independent broker or using online tools helps you find the best deal faster.

 4. 4

 If standard insurers refuse coverage, you can apply through the New York Automobile Insurance Plan (NYAIP).
-This state program guarantees that drivers with serious violations, such as a DUI, can still get the required coverage.
+This program guarantees that drivers with serious violations, such as a DUI, still get the required coverage.

 5. 5